Milutin Milanković: Planet's insolation

-He began working on it in 1912, after he had realized that "most of meteorology is nothing but a collection of innumerable empirical findings, mainly numerical data, with traces of physics used to explain some of them...
-Mathematics was even less applied, nothing more than elementary calculus...
-Advanced mathematics had no role in that science..."
 His first work described the present climate on Earth and how the Sun's rays determine the temperature on Earth's surface after passing through the atmosphere.
-He published the first paper on the subject entitled "Contribution to the mathematical theory of climate" in Belgrade on 5 April 1912.
-His next paper was entitled "Distribution of the sun radiation on the earth's surface" and was published on 5 June 1913.
-He correctly calculates the intensity of insolation and developed a mathematical theory describing Earth's climate zones.
+He published the first paper on the subject entitled "Contribution to the mathematical theory of climate" in Belgrade in April 1912.
+His next paper was entitled "Distribution of the sun radiation on the earth's surface" and was published in June 1913.
+In December of that year, this paper was read by Wilhelm Wien, and was soon published in the German journal Annalen der Physik.
+He correctly calculated the intensity of insolation and developed a mathematical theory describing Earth's climate zones.
 His aim was an integral, mathematically accurate theory which connects thermal regimes of the planets to their movement around the Sun.
 He wrote: "...such a theory would enable us to go beyond the range of direct observations, not only in space, but also in time...
 It would allow reconstruction of the Earth's climate, and also its predictions, as well as give us the first reliable data about the climate conditions on other planets."
-Then he tried to find a mathematical model of a cosmic mechanism to describe the Earth's climatic and geological history.
-He published a paper on the subject entitled "About the issue of the astronomical theory of ice ages" in 1914.
-But the cosmic mechanism was not an easy problem, and Milanković took three decades to develop an astronomical theory.

-At the same time, the July Crisis between the Austro-Hungarian empire and Serbia broke out, which led to World War I. On 14 June 1914, Milanković married Kristina Topuzović and went on his honeymoon to his native village of Dalj in Austro-Hungary, where he heard about the beginning of the War.
-He was arrested as a citizen of Serbia and was interned by the Austro-Hungarian army in Neusiedl am See.
+He published a paper entitled "The problem of the astronomical theory of ice ages" in 1914.
+Milankovitch married Kristina Topuzović, an amateur opera singer, on 14 June 1914.
+They decided to go on their honeymoon to Switzerland, but before that they stopped in Milankovitch's native village of Dalj in Austria-Hungary, where they heard that Franz Ferdinand had been assassinated in Sarajevo which was the cause of the July crisis.
+Meanwhile, the Austro-Hungarian Empire began massing troops in the Balkans near the border with the Kingdom of Serbia in preparation for an invasion.
+Milankovitch was soon arrested by the Austro-Hungarian authorities because he was a reserve officer in the Royal Serbian Army and at first he spent six weeks under house arrest, but was eventually imprisoned and later sent to a prisoner-of-war camp (K. u.
+K. Interienirungslager) in Nezsider, Hungary (today Neusiedl am See, Austria).
 He described his first day in prison, where he waited to be taken to the Esseg fortress as a prisoner of war, in the following words:

-The heavy iron door closed behind me ....
-I sat on my bed, looked around the room and started to take in my new social circumstances ....
-In my hand luggage which I brought with me were my already printed or only started works on my cosmic problem; there was even some blank paper.
-I looked over my works, took my faithful ink pen and started to write and calculate ....
-When after midnight I looked around in the room, I needed some time to realize where I was.
-The small room seemed to me like an accommodation for one night during my voyage in the Universe.